 James Peyer, Ph.D., Board Chair

 James Peyer, PhD joined our Board of Directors in 2020 and serves as Chair of the Board.
-He is the Founder and CEO of a stealth-mode diversified pharmaceutical R&D holding company developing therapeutics targeting the biology of aging (‘geroscience’).
+He is the CEO and Founder of Cambrian Biopharma, a Distributed Drug Discovery company developing therapeutics targeting the biology of aging (‘geroscience’).
 The New York-based company builds, finances, and manages biotech companies.
-Dr. Peyer founded the company to translate laboratory breakthroughs in the extension of healthy lifespan into the clinic, predicting that the world is entering a revolution in biomedical research by targeting the root causes of aging and age-related disease.
-Dr. Peyer has spoken on the topic of longevity biotech and investing for The Economist, TEDx, Longevity Leaders, ETH Zurich, and the Max Planck Institute on the Biology of Aging, to advance the mission of achieving widespread availability of longevity therapeutics this decade.
+Dr. Peyer founded Cambrian to translate laboratory breakthroughs in the extension of healthy lifespan into the clinic, predicting that the world is entering a revolution in biomedical research by targeting the root causes of aging and age-related disease.
+Dr. Peyer has spoken on the topic of longevity biotech and investing for The Economist, TEDx, Longevity Leaders, ETH Zurich, and the Max Planck Institute on the Biology of Aging to advance the mission of achieving widespread availability of longevity therapeutics this decade.
 Before his current role, James was Founder and Managing Partner at Apollo Ventures, one of the major longevity-focused venture capital firms.
 Apollo has deployed over $20M and raised over $50M in the first three years of operations.
 He led investments in Cleara Biotech, Aeovian Pharmaceuticals, and Samsara Therapeutics and served on the Board and/or in executive roles for all three companies.
 Prior to Apollo, James was a consultant at McKinsey & Company, earned his PhD in stem cell biology at UTSW as a National Science Foundation fellow, and received his B.A. with special honors from the University of Chicago.

 Tom Ricks has been a member of the Board of Directors since 2015.
 Mr. Ricks is the former Chief Investment Officer of H&S Ventures LLC, a private investment firm.
 Prior to taking this position with H&S Ventures, he was Chief Executive Officer of The University of Texas Investment Management Company.
 Mr. Ricks also served as Vice Chancellor for Asset Management for The University of Texas System and as Executive Director of Finance and Private Investments.
 He has been a director of Newfield Exploration Company (NYSE:NFX) since 1992 and is Chairman of its Audit Committee.
 He is a former director of BDM International, DTM Corporation, LifeCell Corporation and Argus Pharmaceuticals.
 Mr. Ricks also previously served on the Investment Committee of the University of California Foundation, Irvine and previously served on the board of the Ocean Institute.
 Mr. Ricks holds a B.A. in Economics from Trinity College, an M.B.A. from the University of Chicago.